seanjames777/SML-Language-Definition/README.md

 The example theme will be available under Preferences>Color Scheme.
 The example theme is an example of how to create a theme that matches SML.
 Most existing themes should work as this package uses a common naming scheme.
+This example .thTheme should also work with TextMate.

 The build system will use the "sml" command to execute the file currently being edited.
 If you want to use the compilation manager, create an SML file wil the